 Nozomi Networks aims to address vulnerabilities found in our products according to the following timeline:

-Specific components of the Nozomi Networks operating system may comprise third-party software.
-Nozomi Networks monitors disclosures for security incidents of third-party software and will perform due diligence to ensure patches are included in the Nozomi Networks operating system within 30-60 days of their release.
-If a third-party software vulnerability does not have an officially released patch, Nozomi Networks may chose to mitigate the vulnerability, if deemed necessary, or wait for an official patch to be released.
+Certain parts of the Nozomi Networks operating system may include third-party software.
+Nozomi Networks monitors disclosures regarding security incidents involving third-party software and conducts due diligence to ensure patches are incorporated into the Nozomi Networks operating system within 30-60 days of their release.
+If a third-party software vulnerability lacks an officially released patch, Nozomi Networks may choose to mitigate the vulnerability if necessary or wait until an official patch is available.

 What "Vulnerable" Means to Us

-Not all vulnerable code exposes an exploitable or attack-able vulnerability.
+Not all vulnerable code exposes an exploitable or attackable vulnerability.
 Our system image ships with already hardened configurations because we do our best to protect our customers.
-Moreover, our QA system scans our code base regularly and we conduct an internal vulnerability assessment on every nightly build.
+Moreover, our QA system regularly scans our code base, and we conduct an internal vulnerability assessment on every nightly build.

 How to Get in Touch